 North Dakota is an open meetings and open records state.
-Upon award, all proposals will become public record, open and accessible to the public upon request (Ref.
+Upon award, all proposals for the search firm will become public record, open and accessible to the public upon request (Ref.
 RFP sections 4.18 and 7.10).
-All employment applications, nominations, reference letters and other documents received or created by Board members, RIO employees, search committee members or their agents in connection with this search are public records.
-(Update) Meetings of the search committee and Board generally are open to the public; notice of meetings and posting of agenda are required.
+All information related to the CIO/ED candidates brought forward by the search firm, including employment applications, nominations, reference letters and other documents received or created by Board members, RIO employees, search committee members or their agents in connection with this search are confidential records under N.D.C.C. section 44-04-18.27, except for candidates designated as "finalists" which are public records.
+Meetings of the search committee and Board generally are open to the public; notice of meetings and posting of agenda are required.
+Executive sessions or "closed" meetings may be held to discuss information designated as confidential under North Dakota public records law.
 The State will work with the Contractor to respond to any open records requests.